AuReMe/esmecata/README.md

 Where `nb gene families` is the number of newly discovered protein clusters when adding proteomes and `nb proteomes` is the number of proteomes.

 If alpha is superior to 1, pangenome is closed: adding more proteomes do not increase number of newly discovered gene families (here protein clusters).
+The consensus proteome should be a good estimator of the protein contents for the taxon.
 If alpha is inferior to 1, pangenome is open: adding more proteomes increase the number of newly discovered gene families.
+It is possible that genes specific to the taxon are missed and then the estimation is more uncertain.

 `taxonomy_diff.tsv` is a tabulated file indicating the taxon selected by EsMeCaTa compared to the lowest taxon in the taxonomic affiliations.